Visian ICL FAQ’s

 A good ICL patient is someone typically 21 years or older and nearsighted.
 Patients should not have any previous eye surgery or any eye disease such as glaucoma.
 At The Eye Institute of Utah, we offer complimentary refractive consultations.
 At this time, you will meet with a refractive coordinator and a surgeon to determine if the Visian ICL (Implantable Contact Lens) is right for you.

 Where is the Visian ICL placed?

 Our surgeon will insert the ICL or Implantable Contact Lens through a tiny incision.
 The Visian ICL is then placed behind your iris and in front of the eye’s natural lens.
 The ICL safely stays in position without maintenance.

 What happens during the ICL procedure?

 This is an outpatient procedure that takes about 10-15 minutes per eye, but you will need someone to drive you home.
-The procedure for both eyes is performed on the same day.
+We perform surgery on both eyes on the same day.
 During the procedure, an anesthetic is administered and a mild sedative is given to help relax you.
-Post-operative medications will be prescribed following surgery.
+Your doctor will prescribe some medicated eye drops you will need to take for a period of time after surgery.